Sundance Film Festival 2017: The Insider's Party Guide

 8 p.m.: ChefDance Dinner Series with chef Brian Malarkey

-9 p.m.: Kia Supper Suite Hosts Bushwick Reception at newly opened Firewood restaurant with Chef John Murcko
+9 p.m.: Kia Supper Suite Hosts Bushwick Reception at newly opened Firewood restaurant with Chef John Murcko and specialty cocktails Maestro Dobel Tequilla

 Celebs: Brittany Snow, Dave Bautista